ipfs-shipyard/ipfs-primer/files-on-ipfs/1-add-and-retrieve-files/README.md

-# Adding a file into IPFS
+# Tutorial: Adding Files to IPFS and Retreiving Them

 ## Goals (Learning Objectives)
 After doing this tutorial you will be able to